Halfpenny Management

 keyboard_arrow_down

-We introduced a scalable system that streamlined content management, ensuring consistency across property listings, tenant communications, and client dashboards.
+Without a CMS, property listings had to be updated manually, which was inefficient.
+I designed a scalable system that streamlined content management, ensuring consistency across listings and client communications.

 Facilitate a Smooth Transition